borislevant/borislevant/README.md

 ## About Me

 Hi there!
-I'm Boris Levant, a Algorithms researcher and R&D manager, Mathematician and little bit of Computer Scientists.
+I'm Boris Levant, a Algorithms researcher and R&D manager at Applied Materials.
 I'm passionate about making things work and teaching it.

 - 🔭 I'm currently working on applying AI for Education
 - 🌱 I'm currently learning Multimodal LLM